 The command profile hasn't been as advertised and he's walked too many batters, but the strikeouts have been there.

 Manaea is 3rd in all of minor league baseball in K/9.
-I'm wondering if he'll get a shot at AA this year at some point much like Zimmer did last year.
+I'm wondering if he'll get a shot at AA this year, getting him out of a pitcher friendly Wilmington, at some point much like Zimmer did last year.

 5. Miguel Almonte - SP Wilmington 8.46 K/9 2.55 B/9 4.17 ERA 4.12 FIP